Spread the love

 Format 3 Groups · 18 Counties

-T20 Blast 2026 points table standings with team rankings and net run rate
+T20 Blast 2026 points table standings showing all group rankings and net run rate

 T20 Blast 2026 Points Table: Group A – North